 Stop-motion, sometimes called stop-frame, is an animation technique that gives motion to inanimate objects.
 It is a technique that has been around for over 100 years.
 So, you likely have seen at least a few stop motion films but may not have realized what you were watching.
 When you see the finished product for stop-motion animation is seems so seamless that you may not even realize all of the steps that go into making one.

 Making a Stop-Motion

-Objects, clay, puppets, and people can be manipulated and animated.
-The principals are always the same.
-Place the object in front of the camera, take a picture, move the object, and take another picture.
-Do this over and over again.
+To really learn what stop-motion animation is, you have to understand what goes into it.
+Most stop-motion begins with an object.
+Objects can be just about anything, but most often, they can be repositioned or moved easily.
+Often animators use clay, puppets, LEGOs, or people.
+Regardless of the object, the principles of animation are the same.
+First, you place the object in front of the camera, take a picture, move the object, and take another picture.
+Then, you do this over and over again.
 Each picture is a frame in the movie.
 Usually, home-made stop-motion films are recorded at 12 frames per second.
-This means that you need to take 12 pictures for every second of film.
-Hollywood movies record at 24-30 frames per second to create a more fluid and realistic movie.
+This means that you need to take 12 pictures for every second of the film.
+Hollywood movies record at 24-30 frames per second.
+A result of these higher frames per second is that Hollywood films are often more fluid and realistic.

-After a movie’s frame pictures are recorded, the film must be edited.
-At this time in post-production, we add splice together and/or remove certain parts of our movie.
-Then we add sounds and voices to complete the story.
+After a stop-motion movie’s frame pictures are recorded, the film must be edited.
+At this time in post-production, frames are spliced together, and/or certain parts of the movie are removed.
+Then, sounds and voices are added to complete the story.
 This is the process we use in our Stop Motion Animation Camp at Classroom Antics.